Chile country brief - Bilateral Fact Sheet

 Australia and Chile are mining and agricultural economies, with an Indo-Pacific outlook.
 The Australia-Chile Free Trade Agreement (ACIFTA), which entered into force in 2009, has underpinned a rapid increase in engagement between both countries, with some 150 Australian companies now operating in Chile.
 It was Australia's fifth Free Trade Agreement (FTA) and the first with a Latin American country.

-Chile has signed but yet to ratify the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
+Chile ratified the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) on 21 February 2023.

 An FTA with the Pacific Alliance regional trading bloc (Chile, Colombia, Mexico and Peru)is also being negotiated.